 ESG is convinced that a company can only be successful in the long term if it has implemented sustainable business as a strategic target.
 The aim of sustainable company management at ESG is to guarantee security and profitability for the company, its owners and staff at the same time as preserving the future of the natural environment and providing a valuable contribution to overall society.

 ESG believes that acting in a responsible, legal manner is the basis for sustainability in general.
-It is for this reason that it has firmly anchored the "Compliance Code of Conduct" in its business processes and introduced the role of environmental protection officer.
+It is for this reason that it has firmly anchored the "Compliance Code of Conduct" as well as an environmental strategy and guideline in its business processes and introduced the role of environmental protection officer.
 The Compliance Code of Conduct applies equally to the company, its employees as well as to business partners.

 This provides ESG with a solid, future-oriented foundation for sustainable business-related development and efficient mechanisms and specifications for cooperation with stakeholders in keeping with holistic added value.